8 Best Practices for Improving CEO/Board Communications

-Second, because board members do not operate under a centralized model but are often scattered across the globe and multiple time zones, a board portal offers a centralized repository for board communications that can be accessed anywhere and at any time.
-It also allows board members to easily look back and historical information and CEOs to always have a record of what was shared with the board.
+Second, because board members do not operate under a centralized model but are often scattered across the globe and multiple time zones, a board portal offers a centralized cloud-based repository for board communications that can be accessed anywhere and at any time.
+It also allows board members to easily look back at information and allows CEOs to always have a record of what was shared with the board.

-Today’s corporate board members are more technically savvy and increasingly embrace the convenience of using an online portal for board communications.
-An online board portal makes it easy for board members to access, review and exchange critical business data wherever they may be.
+Today’s corporate board members are more technically savvy and increasingly embrace the convenience of using an online data room portal for board communications.
+An online board portal makes it easy for board members to access, review, and exchange key business data wherever they may be.
 It also affords the ability to grant access to specific documents to external consultants and partners when the need arises.